-The purpose of the new student orientation at Edward Waters College is to ensure that new students have a successful transition and integration into college life.
+The purpose of the new student orientation at Edward Waters University is to ensure that new students have a successful transition and integration into university life.
 The program promotes discussion among parents, new students, continuing students, and faculty and staff on the expectations and perceptions of the campus community.
-The culminating event is the Freshman Oath and the "Rites of Passage" to assist students in acclimating to the college environment.
+The culminating event is the Freshman

+Oath and the 'Rites of Passage' to assist students in acclimating tothe University environment.

-STUDENT INTEGRITY & CONDUCT Code of Conduct
+STUDENT INTEGRITY & CONDUCT

+Code of Conduct

 Students are expected to exhibit appropriate behavior on campus and in the community.
-By enrolling at EWC, students abide by the College's standards of behavior and conduct themselves with dignity, pride, and respect.
-They also agree to abide by policies, rules, and procedures established by the College.
+By enrolling at EWU, students abide by the University's standards of behavior and conduct themselves with dignity, pride, and respect.
+They also agree to abide by policies, rules, and procedures established by the University.
 (Please refer to the Student Handbook for more detailed information).